lwa-project/lsl/doc/source/scripts.rst

             -l, --fft-length            Set FFT length (default = 4096)

             -d, --disable-chunks        Display plotting chunks in addition to the global average

             -o, --output                Output file name for spectra image

+drSpecSpectra.py
+  :Description: Given a DR spectrometer file, plot the time averaged spectra for each beam output.

+  :Usage: drSpecSpectra.py [OPTIONS] file

+  :Options: -h, --help                  Display this help information

+            -s, --skip                  Skip the specified number of seconds at the beginning of the file (default = 0)

+            -a, --average               Number of seconds of data to average for spectra (default = 10)

+            -q, --quiet                 Run drSpecSpectra in silent mode

+            -d, --disable-chunks        Display plotting chunks in addition to the global average

+            -o, --output                Output file name for spectra image